salottodev/bisq-mobile/shared/domain/src/commonMain/kotlin/network/bisq/mobile/data/replicated/README.md

 In case of the node we observe the domain observable fields and apply the changes.
 For the client we get updates via websocket events.

+The delegation above holds only where the value object lives in `:shared:domain` alongside the model.
+Where the Dto is a client transport type it now lives in `apps/clientApp`, which a `:shared:domain` type must not depend on; those models take plain constructor arguments instead, and the client destructures its own Dto into them. `TradeItemPresentationModel` and the `chat/` types below are the current cases.

 Model classes can contain also domain methods or util fields.

 ##### Exception: the chat types